Kulvinder26/Kulvinder26.github.io/_posts/2020-05-25-Intro-to-Data-Science.md

  **Problem**

- * Does Corruption affects Happinesss?
+ * Does Corruption affects Happinesss ?

 * What is happiness score in case of poor countries (Low GDP) ?

-* What makes a Country more happy?
- * Economy (GDP) or Freedom
+* What makes a Country more happy, Economy (GDP) or Freedom ?

-* What relates most to Happiness?
+* What relates most to Happiness ?

 ```python
 #Importing libraries